-Working in construction in New Zealand may be different from what you are used to.
-For example, New Zealand's building regulations and some workplace equipment may be different from your home country.
-How people communicate at work will be different too.
+Working in hospitality in New Zealand may be different from what you are used to.
+For example, health and safety law may be different from in your home country.
+How New Zealanders communicate and work together will be different too.

-This guide will help you understand what it is like to work in construction in New Zealand and where to get advice and support if you need it.
+This guide will help you understand what it is like to work in hospitality in New Zealand and where to get advice and support if you need it.
 It also explains some of the differences you may experience living in New Zealand.